Run a Node

 Synchronization Modes

-Synchronization process is critical for ensuring that a node in the OverProtocol network is up-to-date with the latest blockchain state.
-This process involve downloading data from peers, verifying its integrity, and building a local blockchain database.
-Given the separation of data into the execution layer and the consensus layer in OverProtocol, each layer employs distinct synchronization strategies to manage data effectively.
+The synchronization process is crucial for ensuring that your OverProtocol node stays up-to-date with the latest blockchain state.
+This involves downloading data from peers, verifying its integrity, and building a local blockchain database.
+Given OverProtocol’s layered architecture, each layer employs distinct strategies to manage data effectively.

 Execution Layer Sync Modes